gfabieno/ModelGenerator/README.rst

 ModelGenerator
 --------

-A package for generation layered model to use for seismic modeling.
+A package for generating layered model for seismic modeling.